ajpierce/blog/content/posts/react-figwheel-npm-2.md

 draft: false
 ---

-The Clojurescript team continues to delight!
+The ClojureScript team continues to delight!

-The [last time](/posts/react-figwheel-npm/) we set up a new [Figwheel](https://github.com/bhauman/lein-figwheel) project to demo Javascript/Clojurescript interop, we had to:
+The [last time](/posts/react-figwheel-npm/) we set up a new [Figwheel](https://github.com/bhauman/lein-figwheel) project to demo Javascript/ClojureScript interop, we had to:

-+ Build Clojurescript from Scratch
++ Build ClojureScript from Scratch
 + Update dependency versions in the Figwheel template
 + Shim `process.env/NODE_ENV` so the `:closure-defines` could find it
 + Add our shim to `:preloads` so NPM libs could reference `NODE_ENV`

 Now, none of this is necessary!

-Starting a Clojurescript/Figwheel project from scratch and configuring it to use Javascript modules from NPM is now a 1 minute process. *One minute!*
+Starting a ClojureScript/Figwheel project from scratch and configuring it to use Javascript modules from NPM is now a 1 minute process. *One minute!*

 ## Step 1: Start a new Fighweel Project